JamFfm/TFTDisplay/README.md

 - TFT_digitOn: whether the plain numbers are shown.
 You can watch current- and target temperature.
 The kettle ID is shown too.
 You can change it in TFT_Kettle_ID.
 If this parameter is "off" the Graph mode is on.
 Default is "off".

+- TFT_RedrawTime:sometimes the display turns into white.
+I assume bad physical connections like wireing.
+Once that occurs only a reboot of CBPi3 can cure that.
+During brewing process this is no option.
+I introduced a redraw of the display at adjustable time.
+This parameter is the time between the redraws.
+A redraw is like a two times flash of the Display.
+It is not exactly sec.
+So if you have no prolems with white display give this a high number.
+If you have some troubles with white display then use a small number.
+Default is 300

 # Known Problems